John Barros: 2013 mayoral campaign

 Barros, a Democrat, ran the first of his two unsuccessful campaigns in Boston's nonpartisan mayoral elections in 2013.
 In April 2013 Barros announced his intention to run for mayor of the City of Boston.
 He failed to make it past the nonpartisan primary into the general election, placing sixth in the primary, with 8.10% of the vote.
 In the primary, The Boston Globe made a dual-endorsement of both Barros and John R. Connolly.
+Despite losing, Barros gained much broader recognition in Boston through his campaign for mayor.

+Before he launched his own candidacy, Barros was approached by Marty Walsh about working on the campaign for Walsh's planned candidacy.
+Walsh and Barros had been longtime friends.
+The two had both grown up only blocks apart from each other.
+In the 2013 mayoral primary, however, Barros and Walsh found themselves running against each other.

-After being eliminated, Barros endorsed Marty Walsh in the general election.
+After being eliminated, Barros endorsed Walsh in the general election.
+Barros campaigned avidly on behalf of Walsh's general election candidacy.

+Boston chief of economic development

 After Walsh became mayor, he made Barros his chief of economic development.

-Boston chief of economic development

-After failing to make the general election himself in his 2013 mayoral bid, Barros endorsed and campaigned heavily for Marty Walsh, who won the election.
-Barros's own campaign had elevated his notability, and, while he seemed likely to be offered a position in Walsh's administration, it was also, initially, speculated that Barros might instead make another run for elected office, with speculation circulating about a possible run for lieutenant governor or a run in the special election for the Massachusetts House of Representatives seat vacated by Carlos Henriquez.
+Barros's mayoral campaign had elevated his notability, and, while he seemed likely to be offered a position in Walsh's administration, it was also, initially, speculated that Barros might instead make another run for elected office, with speculation circulating about a possible run for lieutenant governor or a run in the special election for the Massachusetts House of Representatives seat vacated by Carlos Henriquez.

-In February 2014, Boston mayor Marty Walsh appointed Barros as the city's chief of economic development.
+In February 2014, Walsh (one month into his mayoralty) appointed Barros as chief of economic development.
+The newly-created position oversaw economic development in the city, and also was tasked with coordinating efforts across numerous city departments.
+Aspects of economic development that the position was tasked overseeing included efforts to revitalize city neighborhoods, promotion of the city nationally and abroad, efforts to accelerate the creation of new jobs, and efforts to support small business in the city.
 The position included purview over the Boston Redevelopment Authority.
-The position oversaw economic development in the city, and also was tasked with coordinating efforts across numerous city departments.

 Barros's first day on the job was February 11, 2014.
 He was the first person to hold this new position.
-In February 2021, Barros resigned in order to launch his second candidacy for mayor of Boston.

 As chief of economic development, Barros claimed that his top priorities included economic equity, neighborhood development, and innovation.

-Early into his tenure, Barros stated his desire for businesses to extend their opening hours later into the night.
+Barros received a $135,000 annual salary in the position.
+He initially did not have a staff when he took office.
+However, Walsh soon gave Barros' position a ten-person staff and a budget of $500,000.